FLAK-ZOSO/Sista/README.md

 g++ -std=c++17 -o my_project my_project.cpp -lSista
 ```

 See the [documentation](https://sista.readthedocs.io/en/latest/) for more details on how to use Sista as a shared library and how to link against it.
-An example is provided in the [`Makefile`](Makefile) in the repository.
+A comprehensive example is provided in the [`Makefile`](Makefile) in the repository, together with the installation targets.

 ## Documentation